Want to watch this video? Sign up for the course here. Or enter your email below to watch one free video.

 You may unlock this video for FREE.
 Enter your email address for instant access AND to receive ongoing updates and special discounts related to this topic.

 In this lesson, we're going to be providing you with some important knowledge of how body temperature increases and decreases work and how you should generally respond, leading up to the next two lessons on hypothermia and hyperthermia.
-At the end of the lesson, we'll be providing you with a Word about dog pregnancy.

 How Core Body Temperature Works